Kinetic formulation of compartmental epidemic models: Existence and uniqueness of solutions of the kinetic model

-\begin{remark} As discussed at the beginning of this section, we did not consider the preferred kernel in the proof of Thm.~\ref{thm:existence}.
-As will be discussed in the conclusions, we believe that the existence and uniqueness theorem still holds with parameters $\eta,\xi>0$.
-If Thm.~\ref{thm:existence} could be extended such that $f_I\in L^\infty((0,T);H^1(\Omega\times V))$, then a bound would follow immediately. \end{remark}
+\begin{remark} As discussed at the beginning of this section, we did not consider the preferred kernel in the proof of Thms.~\ref{thm:existence} and~\ref{thm:uniqueness}.
+As will be discussed in the conclusions, we believe that the existence and uniqueness theorem still holds with parameters $\eta,\xi>0$. \end{remark}

 We finish noting that the existence and uniqueness of solutions of the mesoscopic model~\eqref{eq:FPI}--\eqref{eq:FPS}, when $\Gamma\equiv0$, can be proved in a similar way.
 However, we will not consider the case $\Gamma$ not identically zero, i.e., when \textbf{S} individuals actively try to escape from \textbf{I} individuals.